Top 10 Best Boomerang Cartoons

 This used to be one of my favorite shows when I was 9.
 I would sometimes wake up very early to watch this show on TV or watch it on YouTube.

-The Smurfs is an American-Belgian animated fantasy-comedy children's television series that aired on NBC from 12 September 1981, to 2 December 1989.
-Produced by Hanna-Barbera Productions, it is based on the Belgian comic series by the same name, created by Belgian cartoonist Peyo and aired for 256 episodes... read more
+The Smurfs is an American-Belgian animated children's television series that aired on NBC from September 12, 1981, to December 2, 1989.
+The show was produced by Hanna-Barbera Productions and is based on the Belgian comic series created by cartoonist Peyo.... read more

 Now when people say this was so much better than Teen Titans Go!, you'll know what they're talking about.